Clear Falls High School

 Clear Falls High School is a public high school located in League City, Texas and is part of the Clear Creek Independent School District.

 The school, which serves grades 9 through 12, had its first graduating class in 2013.
 The school opened in 2010, and is part of the Educational Village, which is also home to Mossman Elementary and Bayside Intermediate.
 The school provides education to portions of League City, Pasadena, and the Bacliff CDP and all of Seabrook, El Lago, Taylor Lake Village, Kemah, and Clear Lake Shores.

-The school's colors are green, black, and silver and the mascot is a Knight.

 History

 Clear Falls High School opened in 2010 to incoming freshmen and sophomores that lived within the newly drawn boundary to incorporate the new school.
 The sophomores came from Clear Lake High School and Clear Creek High School, along with those from the other two high schools in Clear Creek Independent School District, Clear Brook and Clear Springs, that wished to take biotechnology.
 The freshmen came from several intermediate schools in the district, with parts of Victory Lakes and League City going to Falls, while all of Seabrook Intermediate is zoned there.
 The first graduating class was the Class of 2013.